zooniverse/front-end-monorepo/docs/arch/adr-2.md

 In addition, Sarah had been recently advised by fellow developers in the Chicago Javascript community that Next.js is difficult to configure which can outweigh any benefits it might provide.

 Roger and Sarah built several prototypes with other libraries, including [react-server](https://react-server.io/), [razzle](https://github.com/jaredpalmer/razzle), and [react-universally](https://github.com/ctrlplusb/react-universally).
 However, none of these provided the same ease-of-use as Next.js.
+Additionally, react-server doesn't appear to be actively maintained.

 ## Decision